w3c/wai-wcag-em/procedure.md

 *   Names and versions of the evaluation tools, web browsers and add-ons, assistive technology, and other software used;
 *   The methods, procedures, and techniques used to evaluate conformance to WCAG 2.

-<p class="note">This recording may apply globally for the entire evaluation, to individual samples, or to individual checks carried out within the evaluated samples.
+<p class="note">This recording may apply globally for the entire evaluation, to individual samples, or to individual checks carried out within the evaluated sample set.
 A table or grid may be useful to record what was used for the different samples evaluated.</p>

 <p class="note">Records of the evaluation specifics may include sensitive information such as internal code, passwords, and copies of data.
 They may need particular security and privacy precautions.</p>